 Stop, stand or park a nonmotorized vending unit on any roadway, except when actually loading or unloading.

 Engage in business or attempt to engage in business as a solicitor on any public street, sidewalk or place so as to obstruct access to or egress from any place or the free flow of vehicular and pedestrian traffic.

 Operate, stop, stand or park any motorized vending unit on any public sidewalk, including that part of the sidewalk between any paved portion of the sidewalk and roadway.

-A vending unit or units when fully opened for business shall not exceed, including all peripheral equipment and food and merchandise for sale, six feet in width by 10 feet in length and five feet in height, excluding only a canopy, awning or umbrella, with the top surface of the vending unit(s) and any seating for the person(s) tending the unit(s) at least 28 inches above the ground.
+A vending unit or units when fully opened for business shall not exceed, including all peripheral equipment and merchandise for sale, six feet in width by 10 feet in length and five feet in height, excluding only a canopy, awning or umbrella, with the top surface of the vending unit(s) and any seating for the person(s) tending the unit(s) at least 28 inches above the ground.
 Shopping carts shall not be allowed as vending units.

 Separate units may be used in one operation, provided that when they are fully opened for business the total space occupied by said units does not exceed the maximum set forth in Subsection A(5)(a) above, and provided further that the units are kept adjacent to each other and that each separate unit is at all times tended by at least one person.